oliver-zehentleitner/python-simplemachinesforum/README.md

 Please open a new issue:
 https://github.com/bithon/python-simplemachinesforum/issues

-If you report a bug, try first the latest release via [download](https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api/releases) or with `pip install python-simplemachinesforum --upgrade`.
+If you report a bug, try first the latest release via [download](https://github.com/bithon/python-simplemachinesforum/releases) or with `pip install simplemachinesforum --upgrade`.
 If the issue still exists, provide the error trace, OS and python version and explain how to reproduce the error.
 A demo script is appreciated.